 RV roof patch, also referred to as RV roof tape, is something that you should add to the “Just In Case” tool kit in your RV.
 If something happens to cause a rip or tear in your RV roof while you are out for a trip, you’ll be glad you have some RV roof patch on board.

 RV roof patch is an easy to apply, water-resistant patch that uses adhesive to stick to your RV roof, sealing up the rip or tear.
 These patches create a permanent fix on your RV roof by sealing the rip or tear and allowing it to stay flexible for long periods of time so they will not peel away unexpectedly.

 We mentioned the benefits of having a roof over your head, but another benefit of having an RV is probably sitting on top of that roof – an RV roof air conditioner.

-On those hot, summer days, when you’ve spent the day outside swimming, biking and playing catch, it’s quite a luxury to return to a nice, cool RV.
+On those hot summer days, when you’ve spent hours and hours outside swimming, biking and playing catch, it’s quite a luxury to return to a nice, cool RV.

 RV roof air conditioners are a necessity in many climates, and because they are doing a hard job of cooling a hot area, the air conditioner is probably the most power-hungry appliance on your entire RV.

 Because air conditioners use so much energy, it’s important to keep them in top working order so they don’t use more resources than necessary.

 Like your RV roof, your RV’s air conditioner requires some yearly maintenance.
 It’s important to keep the air conditioner clean so that it has a long and “cool” life.
 If the coils or the louvers on the air conditioner are dirty, that can cause the air conditioner to have to work harder than normal, which will shorten the life of the air conditioner.